ottomatica/baker-examples/headless-chrome-selenium/README.md

 A simple "CoffeeMaker" application serves up coffee ingredients and receipes via a REST endpoint (e.g. /api/v1/inventory).
 Visiting the site at http://192.168.9.11:8080, will allow you to interact with the web app.
 In this version of CoffeeMaker, the DB and other functionality has been removed in order to keep this application simple.
 See [CoffeeMaker-Lite](CoffeeMaker-Lite/).

 A set of selenium tests will use the ChromeDriver to verify the _limited_ functionality of the web app.
+See [Selenium-Tests](Selenium-Tests/).

 ### Try it out